[skip navigation]

 Limits

 The wavenumber corresponding to the principal ionization energy is entered in proper sequence under "Level."
-The corresponding entry in the first column is the symbol for the next higher spectrum of the element, followed by the term designation and J value for the ground level of this next ion.
-The configuration is normally omitted, and the word "Limit" appears in the "Term" column (the levels of the higher ion being limits for series in the lower spectrum).
+The corresponding entry in the first column is the symbol for the next higher spectrum of the element, followed by the configuration and term designations and the J value for the ground level of this next ion.
+The word "Limit" appears in the "Term" column (the levels of the higher ion being limits for series in the lower spectrum).
 If the known levels of the lower ion (or atom) extend above the principal limit, one or more of the higher limits are also given at appropriate positions.

-Levels Tabulated With Leading Percentages: Naming of Levels, Grouping of Levels Into Terms, Other Conventions
+Naming of Levels, Grouping of Levels into Terms, Other Conventions

 A term symbol in the second column belongs to the eigenvector component whose configuration and ancestry appear in the first column.
 The assignment of a set of levels to a term is indicated by grouping the levels and by listing the configuration and term symbol for only the first (lowest) level of the group.
 The presence of both a configuration with all necessary ancestor terms in the first column and a term symbol in the second column guarantees that each of the levels grouped with the term is uniquely designated by the symbols in the first two columns, together with the J value; i.e., such levels have names.
 This naming convention also applies to isolated levels not grouped into terms.
 The use of the (Jl, J2) term symbols in this connection should be noticed; a J1,J2 configuration notation in the first column is indicated as a name for the associated level(s) only if a (J1, J2) symbol appears in the second column.